MurmurationsNetwork/MurmurMaps/README.md

 Your application should now be available locally at: [http://localhost:5173](http://localhost:5173)

-## 5. Setup Admin Role
+## 6. Enable Admin Access (Local)

-Click the login button and select a name for the admin role.
-The public/private keypair generated in your browser will be associated with the username you create.

-Use your favorite database editor to find the `user_roles` table and change the `role_id` for the newly created account from `2` to `1`.

-Open up IndexedDB in your browser and delete the `core` database.
-Refresh the page and the cached UCAN token will be replaced with a new one with the roles permissions updated from user to admin.

-Navigate to <http://localhost:5173/admin> in your browser.
+1. Log in and create a user
+2. In the local D1 database, update `user_roles.role_id`:
+    - `2` → `1`
+3. Delete the core IndexedDB database in your browser
+4. Refresh the page and you'll be able to see admin panel through <http://localhost:5173/admin>